Skip Navigation

 Math

 For mathematics, students solve multi-step problems that require reasoning and address real-world situations.
-This type of solving requires students to reason mathematically, make sense of quantities and their relationships, in order to solve real-world problems, and show their understanding.
+This type of problem solving requires students to reason mathematically, make sense of quantities and their relationships, in order to solve real-world problems, and show their understanding.

 Maryland Integrated Science Assessment (MISA)